-November is a transitional month for many – a change in scenery, a change in offices (don't forget to vote!), a dip in weather, and a shift from pumpkins to turkeys to early holiday decorations.
+November is a transitional month for many – a change in scenery, a dip in weather, and a shift from pumpkins to turkeys to early holiday decorations.
 But what doesn’t change in November in Fairfax County is the multitude of events, activities, and entertainment options happening all month long.

 Here’s a guide on how to spend November in Fairfax County.

 If you still need to find pumpkins for your November holiday get-togethers, don’t overlook these pumpkin patches.
 Several of these close the first weekend of November though – so be mindful.